 Most quilters usually prefer to press seams to one side because a little bump called loft forms when two layers of fabric are pressed together along the length of a seam.
 Lofts of adjoining seams are ideally pressed in opposite directions so they will butt against each together when placed right-sides together for sewing, helping to create perfectly matched seam intersections.

 It's nearly always best to use straight pins to hold edges of patches together when sewing because aligned edges tend to shift as units move through the sewing machine, even when the loft is there to help stabilize the match points.

 Tips to Help Keep Seams Aligned

 - Stab a straight pin right through the matched seam lines and pull it taught.

-- Use extra pins to align remaining edges as necessary.
+- Use extra pins to align the remaining edges as necessary.